 cumulus@switch:~$ sudo deluser --remove-home radius_user cumulus@switch:~$ sudo deluser --remove-home radius_priv_user cumulus@switch:~$ sudo delgroup radius_users

-- If two or more RADIUS users are logged in simultaneously, a UID lookup only returns the user that logged in first.
-Any processes run by either user get attributed to both, and all files created by either user get attributed to the first name matched.
-This is similar to adding two local users to the password file with the same UID and GID, and is an inherent limitation of using the UID for the fixed user from the password file.
-The current algorithm returns the first name matching the UID from the mapping file; this might be the first or second user that logged in.
+- If two or more RADIUS users log in simultaneously, a UID lookup only returns the user that logs in first.
+Any process that either user runs applies to both, and all files that either user creates apply to the first name matched.
+This process is similar to adding two local users to the password file with the same UID and GID, and is an inherent limitation of using the UID for the fixed user from the password file.
+The current algorithm returns the first name matching the UID from the mapping file, which is either the first or second user that logs in.

-- When you have both the TACACS+ and the RADIUS AAA client installed, RADIUS login is not attempted.
+- When you install both the TACACS+ and the RADIUS AAA client, Cumulus Linux does not attempt the RADIUS login.
 As a workaround, do not install both the TACACS+ and the RADIUS AAA client on the same switch.